 The Immune | Circulatory | Nervous Systems

-Primarily, the act of needling sets of the body’s response to micro-injury.
+Primarily, the act of needling sets off the body’s innate response to any micro-injury.

 The Fascia Connective Tissue

 Another response that compels the body to respond to acupuncture is the simple mechanical force of the needle into the soft tissue.
 This increased pressure into the microfibers within the connective tissue sends a signal to the brain, which in turn instructs the body to produce more new cells of that type of material locally, at the site that was needled.
 This works especially to speed injury of any kind, with some of the quickest and most remarkable results being for joint pain, especially knees, elbows, shoulders and hands and feet.

 Perhaps the most interesting area where acupuncture has long lasting effects is the nervous system.
 Acupuncture affects the HPAA (hypothalamus-pituitary-adrenal-axis), the Limbic System, and the somatosensory system in a way that allows parasympathetic supremacy, something our bodies need, particularly with our busy 21st century lifestyles.

 In broad terms, Eastern Medicine looks at the organs and body systems in relation to each other versus the Western model that looks at each system and organ in isolation.
 When it comes to the emotions, this research opens a promising area of discussion because it indicates proof of psychological change.
 Stay tuned: I have a feeling we’re going to find out more as different areas of the brain continue to be the subject of research.